chauxvive/100-days-of-code/log.md

  * 28/48 completed

 **Thoughts**:
 * Went sailing then hopped on the train to NYC.
 Coding here on the train in my now-soaked jeans, but it's not so cold so that's ok.
+Oh boy getting into binding now...definitely something important I haven't worked with enough yet.
+I have much to learn.
 Definitely getting React better every exercise.
 Having to look things up less (yay).
 Getting better at troubleshooting React.
 Had a dream last night where I was building something and got really excited because "ohh I could just rebuild this is React and it would be so easy!"
 May those realizations come to me in waking life some day!

 **Links to work:**